 Capacity: 26,000

 Opened on May 16, 2021, TQL Stadium is the home of FC Cincinnati of the MLS.
-FC Cincinnati were founded in 2015 and played their first MLS game in 2019.
+FC Cincinnati were founded in 2015.
+They played their first MLS game in 2019.

 The overall construction cost to build the stadium was $250 million, and the opening game saw FC Cincinnati lose 3-2 at home to Inter Miami, following a brace from legendary striker Gonzalo Higuaín.

-TQL Stadium’s design was inspired by the Allianz Arena, which has LED lights to display the graphics and logos of the club.
-Before opening the stadium in May 2021, TQL said: “The stadium features first-in-the-world lighting technology powered by 2.7 miles of LED lights.”
+Allianz Arena inspired the design of TQL Stadium.
+Before it was opened in May 2021, TQL said: “The stadium features first-in-the-world lighting technology powered by 2.7 miles of LED lights.”

 Only six men’s and women’s international matches have been held at TQL Stadium.
 The USWNT beat Paraguay and South Africa 8-0 and 3-0, respectively, at this ground.
-Meanwhile, the men’s team beat Mexico, Morocco and Canada at TQL Stadium.
+Meanwhile, the men’s team have defeated Mexico, Morocco and Canada at TQL Stadium.

 On May 15, 2022, TQL Stadium also hosted a concert featuring the English band called ‘The Who’, which saw 16,988 people attend.